Quantum superfield supersymmetry: Conclusions

-\section{Conclusions}
+We close this section with recommending of the brilliant review \cite{Intri} for a further reading on this subject.

+\chapter{Conclusions}

-We considered superfield method in supersymmetric field theory.
+We considered superfield method in supersymmetric field theory, both in three- and four-dimensional space-times.
 This method allows to preserve manifest supersymmetry at any step of calculations, and the calculations within it turns to be much more compact than within the framework of the component approach.

 We studied several examples of superfield theories and presented in details quantum calculations for them.
-These examples were Wess-Zumino model, general chiral superfield model, dilaton supergravity and $N=1$ super-Yang-Mills theory with chiral matter.
-In these theories we developed supergraph technique, studied general form of superfield effective action and calculated low-energy leading contributions to effective action.
+In three dimensions, the examples were a scalar superfield theory and supersymmetric gauge theories.
+In four dimensions, we considered the Wess-Zumino model, the general chiral superfield model, higher-derivative chiral superfield model and $N=1$ super-Yang-Mills theory with chiral matter.
+In all these theories we developed supergraph technique, studied general form of superfield effective action and calculated low-energy leading contributions to effective action.
 It is natural to expect that development of superfield quantum calculations in other superfield models formulated in terms of $N=1$ superfields including different supergravity models is in principle no more difficult.
 We also discussed the background field method in the supergrauge theories.

 Let us briefly discuss other applications and generalizations of the superfield approach in the quantum field theory.
 In the last years the following most important ways of applications of superfield supersymmetry were developed.